JHJORE/NeRF_in_Ue5/README.md

 Video showing the project: [https://youtu.be/MIEbp1fxDJo](https://youtu.be/I6brS7sqggk)

 [![Watch the video](https://img.youtube.com/vi/I6brS7sqggk/0.jpg)](https://youtu.be/I6brS7sqggk)

-Note: the framerate in Unreal Engine is better than the one you can see in the video
+Note: We found that moving too fast while watching the video without control over the player could be found nauseating for the viewer.
+The framerate in Unreal Engine is better than the one you can see in the video, typically around 30fps

 ## Table of Content
 - [📑 Abstract](#abstract)